 Mesa Verde National Park

 The most famous structures in the park are the cliff dwellings, which represent the last 75 to 100 years of occupation at Mesa Verde.
-In the late 1200s, within the span of one or two generations, the people left their homes and moved away.
+In the late 1200s, within the span of one or two generations, drought and subsequent warfare drove the Puebloans toward Arizona and New Mexico.

 LOCATION & WHERE TO STAY

 Mesa Verde is near Cortez, Colorado, about an hour from Monticello, Utah, to the northwest and 40 minutes from Durango, Colorado, to the east.
 It fits nicely into a tour of the Monument Valley–Four Corners area.

 Mesa Verde Park is open year-round but some guides and services are limited in winter.
 Camping and hotels in or near the park is usually available, but book a little early for dates from late spring to fall.